airbnb/okreplay/readme.md

 You should now see these two tasks when you run `./gradlew tasks`:

 ```
-clearOkReplayTapes - Clear OkReplay tapes from the Device SD Card
+clearDebugOkReplayTapes - Remove OkReplay tapes from the device
-pullOkReplayTapes - Pull OkReplay tapes from the Device SD Card
+pullDebugOkReplayTapes - Pull OkReplay tapes from the device
 ```

 ## Download